Jamar Wilson

 INTERNATIONAL EXPERIENCE

-Wilson began his pro career playing in Belgium during the 2007/08 season.
-In August 2007, Wilson signed with VOO Wolves Verviers-Pepinster and in 27 games for Verviers-Pepinster, he averaged 17.6 points, 2.2 rebounds, 3.0 assists and 1.3 steals per game.
+Wilson joined VOO Wolves Verviers-Pepinster for the 2007–08 Belgian League season, playing his first season in Belgium after being announced by the club in August 2007.
+In 27 games for Verviers-Pepinster, he averaged 17.6 points, 2.2 rebounds, 3.0 assists and 1.3 steals per game.

-In September 2010, Wilson signed with Honka Espoo Playboys of Finlands Korisliiga for the 2010/11 season.
-In a game against Namika Lahti in January 2011, Wilson scored 45 points, and two days later, scored 44 points against Helsinki.
-In 42 games for Honka, he averaged 21.8 points, 4.0 rebounds, 3.3 assists and 1.1 steals per game.
+Wilson joined Honka Espoo Playboys for the 2010–11 Korisliiga season in Finland after signing in September 2010, and in January 2011 he scored 45 points against Namika Lahti before adding 44 points two days later against Helsinki.
+Across 42 games for Honka, he averaged 21.8 points, 4.0 rebounds, 3.3 assists and 1.1 steals per game.

-On August 2, 2018, he signed with BC Lietkabelis of the Lithuanian Basketball League.
+On August 2, 2018, Wilson signed with BC Lietkabelis for the 2018–19 Lithuanian Basketball League season, joining a roster that included Simas Jasaitis and fellow import Mike Morrison.

-On March 22, 2022, he has signed with Boulazac Basket Dordogne of the LNB Pro B.
+On March 22, 2022, Wilson signed with Boulazac Basket Dordogne in France’s LNB Pro B, closing his club career with the Dordogne side later that season.

 COLLEGE

-Wilson is the University of Albany's all-time leading scorer and second in assists.
-He also set school records in points in a season (620 his senior year), career free throws (601), and finished second all-time in assists (488).
-He is the first player in school history to have his jersey retired.
+Wilson is the University of Albany's all-time leading scorer and second in assists, finishing his Division I career with 2,164 points across 120 games while also setting school records for career free throws made (601) and ranking second all-time in assists (488), and Albany’s record book also credits him with 106 double-figure scoring games, 50 games of 20 points or more, and a 53-game streak of consecutive double-figure scoring, and he is the first player in school history to have his jersey retired.

 AWARDS